 The nervous system has two components namely the central nervous system and peripheral nervous system.
 The peripheral system consists of nerves and ganglia that exist outside the spinal cord and brain.
 It connects your limbs and organs to the central nervous system.
 Unfortunately, damage to the peripheral nerves is possible.

 The technical name for this damage is neuropathy.
 It results in a feeling of weakness, numbness, or pain in the affected area.
 Treating neuropathy involves managing its symptoms so that life becomes as comfortable as possible for the affected person.
-Here are the 4 most popular neuropathy treatments to try in 2018.
+Here are the 4 most popular neuropathy treatments to try.

 Antidepressants refer to a class of drugs used for the treatment of major depressive disorders.
 These disorders include obsessive-compulsive disorder and social anxiety disorder.
 Antidepressants are also useful in the treatment of other conditions including nerve pain.
 Researchers studying neuropathy recommend these drugs as the foremost treatment option when it comes to this condition.